 Quantitative Investment Decision’s strategies have one common theme – protect assets in the event of an extended market downturn.
 The result is more desirable performance over a market cycle.

 QID employs a proprietary four-step process in building and managing its strategies:

-- Decide if there is more risk in owning or not owning a specific sector or asset class
+- Decide if there is more risk in owning or not owning a specific sector, asset class or stock

-- Select the appropriate ETF for each category
+- Select the appropriate ETF/stock for each category

-- Determine how much of each ETF to own
+- Determine how much of each ETF/stock to own

 - When a defensive position is employed, determine the appropriate investment (cash equivalents, U.S. Treasury instruments, etc.) to be used

-A sequence of proprietary quantitative models will calculate an estimated risk level and generate a binary “on” or “off” signal for each ETF category.
+A sequence of proprietary quantitative models will calculate an estimated risk level and generate a binary “on” or “off” signal for each ETF/stock category.
 There is no middle ground in this process.
 Based on the strategy’s risk level, a sector, sub-sector, or asset class may either be owned or not owned.

 Next, each strategy utilizes a unique weighting system that is dependent on the number of sectors, sub-sectors or asset classes held in each category of the strategy.
-A defensive position (i.e. cash equivalents / U.S. Treasury instruments) will begin to build when the number of ETFs, representing each sector, region, or asset class, falls below a certain threshold.
+A defensive position (i.e. cash equivalents / U.S. Treasury instruments) will begin to build when the number of ETFs/stocks, representing each sector, region, or asset class, falls below a certain threshold.

 If necessary, the final step utilizes a proprietary algorithm to determine how the defensive portion of the portfolio should be invested; e.g. in a money market fund or a U.S. Treasury instrument.